ricebear-org/ricebear-org.github.io/discord.md

 4. [Tier 2-3 Only] Organization name and purpose

-You can configure users who can join your restricted channels using the `r;cc` commands, and who are in your restricted organization (thus changing access to the restricted organization's channels) with the `r;role` commands (Tier 2-3 Only).
-Just typing either of those commands will show a prompt for the subcommands that you can use.
-To change any of the other details you've provided, contact the Moderation Team.
+~~You can configure users who can join your restricted channels using the r;cc~~ (cc commands are discontinued), and who are in your restricted organization (thus changing access to the restricted organization's channels) with the `/role` commands (only for Supporter Tier 2-3, Ring 2 or above).
+After typing a slash, Discord will show subcommands that you can use (add/remove members, etc).
+To change any of the other details you've provided, contact a Ring 1 member.

 Your restricted organization will be located either alphabetically with other organizations or within the proper category along with other restricted channels.

-Admins can bypass the restricted channel's/organization's allowlist for admin purposes.
+Ring 1 members can bypass the restricted channel's/organization's allowlist for admin purposes.

 ## Guild Bots

 Currently, the ricebear@Discord gulid has the following bots:

-- Red v3 (known as Red-v3-ricebear).
-This bot has multiple functions; type "r;help" to see its commands.
+- AquaBot (formerly known as Red-v3-ricebear).
+This bot has multiple functions; type `.help` or `/` to see its commands.

 - Mudae.
 This is a 3rd-party bot not hosted by ricebear.
 Its main function is a gacha game, accessable by members with Mudae Access.

-- The following 3rd-party music bots: FredBoat, Groovy, Hydra, Rythm, and Rythm 2.
+- The following 3rd-party music bots: FredBoat, Hydra, Rythm, and Rythm 2.

-Before requesting a separate bot to join the guild, try looking for an [equivalent cog on cogboard.red](https://cogboard.red/t/approved-repositories/210).
+Before requesting a separate bot to join the guild, try looking for an [equivalent cog on index.discord.red](https://index.discord.red).

 For a bot to be eligible to join, all of these following requirements must be met to be available on main-text channels: